m4ttr/skmark/README.md

 Description
 ===========
-somark is a netfilter target module and iptables extension.
+skmark is a netfilter target module and iptables extension.
 The module sets the corresponding sock->sk_mark from the matching skb.

 Installation
 ============
-somark module uses dkms to build the ipt_SKMARK module.
+skmark module uses dkms to build the ipt_SKMARK module.

 ## Prerequisites:
 Debian: